vitobotta/hetzner-k3s/README.md

 This is a CLI tool to quickly create and manage Kubernetes clusters in [Hetzner Cloud](https://www.hetzner.com/cloud) using the lightweight Kubernetes distribution [k3s](https://k3s.io/) from [Rancher](https://rancher.com/).

-Hetzner Cloud is an awesome cloud provider which offers a truly great service with the best performance/cost ratio in the market.
-With Hetzner's Cloud Controller Manager and CSI driver you can provision load balancers and persistent volumes very easily.
+Hetzner Cloud is an awesome cloud provider which offers a truly great service with the best performance/cost ratio in the market and locations in both Europe and USA.

-k3s is my favorite Kubernetes distribution now because it uses much less memory and CPU, leaving more resources to workloads.
-It is also super quick to deploy because it's a single binary.
+k3s is my favorite Kubernetes distribution because it uses much less memory and CPU, leaving more resources to workloads.
+It is also super quick to deploy and upgrade because it's a single binary.

-Using this tool, creating a highly available k3s cluster with 3 masters for the control plane and 3 worker nodes takes **a few minutes** only.
+Using `hetzner-k3s`, creating a highly available k3s cluster with 3 masters for the control plane and 3 worker nodes takes **2-3 minutes** only.
 This includes

-- creating the infrastructure resources (servers, private network, firewall, load balancer for the API server for HA clusters)
+- creating all the infrastructure resources (servers, private network, firewall, load balancer for the API server for HA clusters)
 - deploying k3s to the nodes
 - installing the [Hetzner Cloud Controller Manager](https://github.com/hetznercloud/hcloud-cloud-controller-manager) to provision load balancers right away
 - installing the [Hetzner CSI Driver](https://github.com/hetznercloud/csi-driver) to provision persistent volumes using Hetzner's block storage